SuperOfficeDocs/superoffice-docs/docs/onsite/migration-guide.md

 Click OK when licenses are assigned.
 It is possible to come back to re-assign licenses after the other configuration steps are performed as well.

-A valid e-mail address must be selected as user name.
-All users must have a unique e-mail address.
-Select one of the users existing e-mail addresses or write a new address as appropriate.
+A valid email address must be selected as user name.
+All users must have a unique email address.
+Select one of the users existing email addresses or write a new address as appropriate.

  ![blobid7.png][img12]

-If another user has user name e-mail address populated on his person card on the time of migration, it will be removed.
+If another user has user name email address populated on his person card on the time of migration, it will be removed.

 Filtering works the same way as on the user plan assignment page

  ![blobid8.png][img13]

-Click OK when all users are assigned a valid user name e-mail address
+Click OK when all users are assigned a valid user name email address

 ![blobid9.png][img14]